popirina/Proiect-practic-Testare-manuala/README.md

 ##### Tests in scope:All the featured of New Customer module which were defined in software requirement specs need to be tested.
 ##### Tests not in scope:performance testing,integrations of the new customer module with other modules,compatibility testing with multiple browsers
 ### 1.1.5 Risks detected
-##### Project risks:lack of experience of the QA team,insufficient people in the team,lack of time,
+##### Project risks: lack of experience of the QA team, insufficient people in the team, lack of time,
-##### Product risks:validation constraints on the fields might be too restrictive to the end-user,lack of users,many competitors,
+##### Product risks: validation constraints on the fields might be too restrictive to the end-user, lack of users, many competitors,
 ### 1.1.6 Evaluating entry criteria
-##### The entry criterias defined in the Test Planning phase have been achieved and the test process can continue.
+##### The entry criteria defined in the Test Planning phase have been achieved and the test process can continue.
 ## 1.2 Test Monitoring and Control
-##### Variou periodic reports were generated to reflect the current status of the testing process,in case of major problems control measures could be taken.The following status report was generated after 50% of the test cases were executed,on 1st of June 2023
+##### Variou periodic reports were generated to reflect the current status of the testing process, in case of major problems control measures could be taken.
+The following status report was generated after 50% of the test cases were executed, on 1st of June 2023
   ![image](https://github.com/popirina/Proiect-practic-Testare-manuala/assets/135150134/c951c630-ce4f-49ea-b2db-5c039372f9c3)
 ## 1.3 Test Analysis
-##### The testing process will be executed based on the above requirements for the New customer module.The following test conditions were found:
+##### The testing process will be executed based on the above requirements for the New customer module.
+The following test conditions were found:
 ##### Enter data only for mandatory fields and check that the new customer is created
 ##### Enter data for all available fields and check that the new customer is created
 ##### Leave mandatory fields empty and check that the new customer cannot be created
 ##### View new customer details and check they are correct
-##### Check all validation constrains for the fields
+##### Check all validation constraints for the fields
+## 1.4 Test Design
+##### Functional test cases were created in ZEPHYR SQUAD.
+Based on the analysis of the specifications, the test design techniques used for generating test cases are boundary value analysis, equivalence partitioning, and use case testing.